facetdigital/get-namecheap-zone-file/README.md

     cli53 import example.com --file example.com.zone   # the file you saved your NameCheap zone data to
     ```

+For more info on `cli53`, see: https://github.com/barnybug/cli53

+This Docker image also has `dns_compare` installed, which can be used to compare your zone file against a server.
+Use it to compare your extracted NameCheap zone file to the NameCheap server to make sure it is the same.
+And then to the Route 53 nameserver - it should be the same too.
+That's how you know they are identical before you flip the switch at NameCheap to point to Route 53 nameservers.
+(ProTip: Set your NS record TTLs at NameCheap to be low before you start all this, then set them back up to be high in Route 53 after all is well.)
+For more info on `dns_compare` see: https://github.com/joemiller/dns_compare

 ## TODO

   * [ ] Make a Chrome Extension version of this you can run when already logged in.